 Here is how it works:

-When you decide to withdraw all of your BTC holdings and initiate a full withdrawal (i.e. all of your BTC balance).
-For example, if your starting BTC balance is 100 BTC, and you have initiated a withdrawal request for 100 BTC.
+When you decide to withdraw some or all of your BTC holdings and initiate a withdrawal.
+For example, if your starting BTC balance is 100 BTC, and you initiate a withdrawal request for 50 BTC.

 Step 2: Gassing fee deposit